Understanding Bankruptcy

 Frequently Asked Questions

-To file for bankruptcy in Canada you must be a legal citizen, or a permanent resident, or someone who lives outside of the country but owns property here.
+To file for bankruptcy in Canada, you must be a legal citizen, a permanent resident, or someone who lives outside of the country but owns property here.
 You need to owe more than $1,000.
-You also need to be “insolvent” which means that you are unable to make payments on time and you owe more than your assets are worth.
+You also need to be “insolvent,” which means that you are unable to make payments on time and you owe more than your assets are worth.

 The amount of time that a bankruptcy filing takes depends on how many times you have filed for bankruptcy in Canada and whether or not you will be required to make surplus income payments.

-When you have your first bankruptcy you can receive discharge in as few as nine months.
-This is subject to change depending upon your income.
+When you have your first bankruptcy, you can receive a discharge in as few as nine months.
+This is subject to change depending on your income.
 If you are required to make surplus income payments, the time for a first bankruptcy will be extended to 21 months.

 If you need to declare bankruptcy a second time, it will take much longer.
-A second bankruptcy will take 24 months at minimum.
+A second bankruptcy will take a minimum of 24 months.
 This period increases to as much as 36 months if there is surplus income involved.

 It’s rare, but some people have a third bankruptcy.
 If that happens to you, you’ll have to attend a discharge hearing in a bankruptcy court and explain to a judge why you had to file three times.
 This is something you clearly do not want.